At a Glance

 We will work together to maintain a culture that develops and supports you and your team.

-This might include funding for a care certificate, a degree or leadership qualifications.
+This might include funding for care certificate, degree or leadership qualifications.
 Or it might include days off to study, engage in CPD or rotational placements to help you hone your skills.
 Wherever you are heading in the NHS, we will help you get there.

 Salary is not the only financial benefit

-You will have access to an extensive range of staff discounts on shopping, fitness and leisure options and you can spread the cost of technology and home appliance purchases from major retailers.
-You will also have access to other benefits including:
+You will have access to an extensive range of staff discounts on shopping, fitness and leisure options and you can spread the cost of technology and home appliance purchases from major re‑tries and you will be …

 - National discount services such as the Blue Light Card and Health Service Discounts.